The Advanced Chest X-ray Study Day

 - Consultants: the practical nature of this course will be helpful to Consultants - whatever their specialty - who wish to consolidate / confirm their skills in day-to-day Chest X-ray interpretation.

 6 Category one CPD Credits have been awarded by The Royal College of Radiologists.
 This credit award applies to all CPD participants of all of the Medical Royal Colleges and Faculties.

-- Dr. Simon Morley FRCR, University College Hospitals, London
+- Dr. Simon Morley FRCR, University College London Hospitals, London

 - Dr. Laurence Berman FRCR, Addenbrooke's Hospital and University of Cambridge